iimrx/data-analysis-workflow/README.md

 - Visual Studio Code (Code Editor) and Jupyter-Notebook (Data Analysis and Engineering)
    - python3, pylance, Database Client
 - Ubuntu 20.04+ (OS)
-## You can run the project by running the following command (inside the project root):
+### You can run the project by running the following command (inside the project root):
 Before you run the code, make sure to set your cloud sql instance configurations in the following file:
 ```python
 nano code/configurations/PostgreSQL_Config.py
 ```
-Then after adding your configurations and downloaded needed packages(requirements.txt), excute the code by running the following command:
+Then after adding your configurations and downloaded needed packages(requirements.txt), excute the code by running the following Two command:
 ```python
 cd code/
 ```